xuerik/engmentor101/_posts/blog/2014-12-15-How-To-Create-A-Website-With-GitHub.markdown

 <img class="blogpost" src="{{ "/assets/img/blog/how-to-github-website/5.jpg" | prepend: site.baseurl }}" alt="">
-<pre>You can do this by visiting the repository that you made and clicking on *index.html* which is the file containing all the text that you saw earlier.
-Utilize **ctrl+f** to find what you want to edit.</pre>
+<pre>You can do this by visiting the repository that you made and clicking on <i>index.html</i> which is the file containing all the text that you saw earlier.
+Utilize <b>ctrl+f</b> to find what you want to edit.</pre>

 Have you noticed anything about my website, so far?
 Yes, if you're thinking what I'm thinking, then you're absolutely right!
 My website is created entirely from scratch using GitHub and a template that I chose.
 I had no prior experience with HTML or CSS, but I learned more and more as I tried to modify text, layout and formatting of the website.